Dr. Jody Heymann

 nperry (at) ph.ucla.edu

-Nicholas Perry is a Senior Research Analyst and the Outreach Coordinator at the WORLD Policy Analysis Center.
-In addition to research work on work and family, education, poverty, and aging policy issues, Nicholas coordinates WORLD’s global research and dissemination partnerships with policymakers, civil society organizations, funders, and the public at large.
-In this outreach work, Nicholas works with the WORLD team to develop and disseminate tools that translate newly available law and policy data into evidence-based decision making and increased transparency and accountability.
-Nicholas leads WORLD’s collaborative work across the UCLA campus, with academic partners around the globe, with on the ground civil society organizations, and with intergovernmental organizations looking to translate policy into impact.
+Nicholas Perry is the Director of Partnerships at the WORLD Policy Analysis Center.
+In addition to supporting research on gender, equal rights, work and family, education, poverty and disability, Nicholas directs WORLD’s global research and dissemination partnerships with policymakers, civil society organizations, intergovernmental organizations, funders, and the public at large.
+In this outreach work, Nicholas works with the WORLD team to develop and disseminate tools that translate newly available law and policy data into evidence-based decision making, support policy-focused advocacy, and increased transparency and accountability.
+Over the last decade, this work has given Nicholas the opportunity to lead work with leaders, policymakers and civil society groups in over 110 countries on all continents.
+Nicholas has a particular focus on bringing together different actors to use the data in different ways, including global, regional, and country-specific convenings and collaborations to support the translation of data to impact.
 Nicholas’ professional background includes work in direct political engagement, political polling and messaging, and grassroots political organizing.
 Nicholas received his BA in Political Science from the University of California, Berkeley and a Master’s in Public Policy from the University of Southern California.

 Amy Raub